kehantan/labbook/docs/serial_dilution.rst

 #.
 Repeating the steps by pipetting 500 uL liquid to next microcentrifuge tube and mix well.
 #.
 For the last microcentrifuge tube (3.125 ug/ml in this example), discard 500 uL of liquid after mixing.
 #.
 Then we have the serial dilution.

+There are serial dilution calculator that can be found on the internet, you can use that.
+I would recommend familiar yourself with serial dilution as this is the standard method for preparing solutions.
+Also, it saves a little bit of time in terms of calculations and actual preparations.